intovery/sudoku-erlang/README.md

     - util: Utilization functions to use erlang easier
     - si_read: Make list of integers(1~9) by reading .csv files in folder "./data"
     - si: Functions to analyze sudoku and comeplete it
-    - parallel: Map function with spawn
+    - parallel: Map function with multi-process
-    -

 # How I used it
     Add several csv datas into folder, call function 'sudoku:solve(Name)'.